rootnegativ1/unifi-wifi/README.md

 # Unifi Wifi Home Assistant Integration

-Change passwords and generate QR codes for SSIDs and PPSKs on UniFi Network controllers.
-Passwords can be custom or random strings using the included services.
-QR codes are represented as image entities and can be generated per network SSID.
+Change SSID passwords and private preshared keys (PPSKs) as well as generate QR codes for them on UniFi Network controllers.
+Passwords & PPSKs can be custom or random strings using the included services.
+QR codes are represented as image entities and generated per network SSID.
 These images are located in ```/config/www```.
-If a password is changed through the controller-side web UI, the associated QR code in Home Assistant is automatically updated (based on scan_interval).
+If a password is changed through the controller-side web UI, the associated QR code is automatically updated in Home Assistant.

 ## Manual Installation
 Download the contents of ```custom_components``` to your ```/config/custom_components``` directory

 ## HACS Installation
 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=rootnegativ1&repository=unifi-wifi&category=integration) [^1]
-1. Go to any of the sections (integrations, frontend, automation).
+1. Go to any of the sections (integrations, frontend, automation)
-2. Click on the 3 dots in the top right corner.
+2. Click on the 3 dots in the top right corner
 3. Select "Custom repositories"
-4. Add the URL ```https://github.com/rootnegativ1/unifi-wifi``` to the repository.
+4. Add the URL ```https://github.com/rootnegativ1/unifi-wifi``` to the repository
-5. Select the ```integration``` category.
+5. Select the ```integration``` category
-6. Click the "ADD" button.
+6. Click the "ADD" button

 ## Configuration
-To enable this component in your installation, add the following to your configuration.yaml file:
+To enable this component, add the following to your configuration.yaml file:
 ```yaml
 # Example configuration.yaml entry
 unifi_wifi: